farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-1-OPC-through-Data.md

 They enforce only a little structure, but that bit of structure is enough for many operations.

-For example, we can use an array of strings as tags on a recipe.
+For example, we might use an array of strings as tags on a recipe.
-We can then filter, sort, or group recipes based on this tags.
+Consumers have full control over the meaning of these tags, but recipe service can then filter, sort, or group recipes based on this tags without knowing their meaning.
-Yet consumers have full control over the meaning of these tags.
-They can classify recipes however they wish.

 ```cs
 class Recipe{